benjaminnarin/pandoc_resume/src/resume.md

 **Graduate Research Assistant**, Oregon State Personal Robotics Group (September 2016 - November 2018)

 - Conducted research into self-driving wheelchairs using real world constraints such as cost and usability (keeping the chair on the wheelchair), something that was rare at the time.
-- Demoed the robot in Dubai for an international competition and Stockholm to with the wheelchair manufacturers.
+- Demoed the robot in Dubai for an international competition and in Stockholm to the wheelchair manufacturers.
 - Improved uptimes and reliability of the hardware by improving the interfaces written in *C++*, *Python* and *Robot Operating System (ROS)*.
-- Redesigned the on board network reducing cost, complexity, bulkiness while adding wireless connectivity for debugging and remote access.
+- Redesigned the on board network, reducing cost, complexity and bulkiness while adding wireless connectivity for debugging and remote access.
-- Designed and developed a wheelchair serial driver in *C++* and *ROS* removing a Raspberry Pi and custom PCB.
+- Developed a wheelchair serial driver in *C++* and *ROS* removing the need for a Raspberry Pi and custom PCB.
 - The improvements in the networking hardware and implementation of the serial driver greatly reduced the system footprint and brought installation time down from 45 minutes to 5 minutes.
-- Added logging to Go Baby Go Project (low-cost mobility platforms for infants with disabilities) in collaboration with Kinesiology department unblocking data collection for on going research.
+- Added logging to Go Baby Go Project (low-cost mobility platforms for infants with disabilities) in collaboration with the Kinesiology department, unblocking data collection for on going research.

 **Graduate Teaching Assistant**, Senior Level Instrumentation and Measurements (Fall 2017, Winter 2018)